 Project Learning Tree uses trees and forests as windows on the world to increase students’ understanding of the environment and actions they can take to conserve it.
 From its beginnings in 1976, PLT has exemplified high-quality environmental education.
 Review our mission and goals.

-Project Learning Tree® (PLT) is a program of the American Forest Foundation.
+Project Learning Tree® (PLT) is a program of the Sustainable Forestry Initiative.
 Learn more.

 How PLT Works

 The PLT program is characterized by three equally important components:

 - high-quality instructional materials for grades PreK-12,

 PLT’s instructional materials for early childhood through grade 12 can be used with students in formal school settings and with youth in nonformal settings.
 Our hands-on activities make teaching and learning fun.
 They connect children to nature, engage students in learning, improve student achievement, and grow 21st century skills – including the ability to think critically and solve problems.